Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentXlsxGetStyles**
 > GetXlsxStylesResponse editDocumentXlsxGetStyles(input)

-Get styles from a XLSX worksheet
+Get styles from a Excel XLSX spreadsheet, worksheet

 Returns the style defined in the Excel Spreadsheet